 Analysis of natural resources was based on research, knowledge of monument resources, and the best professional judgment of planners, biologists, hydrologists, and botanists who have experience with similar types of projects.
-Information on natural resources was gathered from several sources, including the USFWS and site-specific resource inventories for wetlands, water quality, wildlife, fisheries, and vegetation.
+Information on natural resources was gathered from several sources, including the U.S. Fish and Wildlife Service and sitespecific resource inventories for wetlands, water quality, wildlife, fisheries, and vegetation.
 As appropriate, additional sources of data are identified under each topic heading.

 Where possible, map locations of sensitive resources were compared with the locations of proposed developments and modifications.
-Predictions about short-term and long-term site impacts were based on previous experience with visitor and facilities development impacts on natural resources.
+Predictions about shortterm and long-term site impacts were based on previous experience with visitor and facilities development impacts on natural resources.